 Here’s a film suggestion for your next free night at home on the couch.
-A behind-the-scenes type documentary about the Metropolitan Museum’s Costume Institute called The First Monday In May.
+A behind-the-scenes type documentary about putting on the Costume Institute’s annual exhibition called The First Monday In May.
 I saw it last night in this cinema and I can’t recommend it enough.
 It’s so captivating, in fact, there were even a few moments I forgot I was in a cinema, not in the film.

 It gives us a backstage look into just how hard it is to pull off New York City’s most ambitious fashion exhibition and lavish fundraiser party.
 In this case, its most popular show in history – ‘China: Through the Looking Glass’ – and the event’s opening-night celeb-packed fancy dress party, the Met Gala, which takes place on, of course, the first Monday in May.